How To Declutter When You Have No Motivation

 So let’s break the question down into two simple parts

-How to get motivated to clean.
+How to get motivated to declutter a messy house.

 Well, the good news is that if you’re reading this, then you’re already motivated and looking for help!
 You are probably ready, and the only thing that is stopping you is knowing where to start!
 And this my friend, is where we come in!